IPBES-Data/IPBES_BBA_Ch4_Snowball_Pilot_1/README.md

 - [x] Kepypaper were imported into Zotero and the `csv` and `bib` files were exported
 - [x] `snowball.qmd` report file was created and the `R` scripts added
 - [x] `snowball.html` report created and data files and figures created

-### TODO
+- [ ] literature search will be done for two clusters
+  - [ ] **authors** will provide key papers fand suggestions for possible additional search strateies to get the literature
+  - [ ] citation clusters will be build for each and shown separately and combined
+- [ ] Integrate reports into citation network
+  - [ ] **Aidin** will investigate identification of link networks on the internet starting from identified reports

-- [ ] What to do with the reports?
+  - [ ] **Rainer** will investigate the possibility to use the `R` package `scholar` to identify papers citing the reports
-  - [ ] extracting references manually?
+  - [ ] **Rainer** will assess if the references can be extracted from the reports provided
-  - [ ] extracting all links to websites?

-It is not possible to identify papers citing the report, unless the report is in the database, i.e. for the moment OpenAlex, which they are not.

 ## Reports